VUMC-VMAC/GWAS_QC/README.md

 ### Post-imptuation QC (X Chromosome)

-Unlike autosomal QC, post-imputation QC for the X chromosome is run in one step, using outputs from the autosomal QC.
+Unlike autosomal QC, post-imputation QC for the X chromosome is run in one script, using outputs from the autosomal QC.
 Thus, it must be run after the autosomal QC is complete.
 Also unlike autosomal post-imputation QC, this script can process all the ancestry subgroups in one run.

-Files needed for part 1 of post-imputation QC:
+Files needed for post-imputation QC:
 - Singularity container
 - Imputation results and password to unzip them
 - File with sex for the dataset (used in the pre-imputation part 1 step)